PDF Handout: Faculty Guide for dealing with distress & disturbance

 - Encourage the student to seek available resources including the Counseling Center.
-You can have the student call our office to schedule an appointment(337-475-5136), or if you can walk the student over to our office.
+You can have the student call our office to schedule an appointment(337-475-5136), or if you can walk the student over to our office in Kaufman 112.

 - Follow-up with the student.
 Showing that you care about the student's welfare can go a long way in helping the student to feel supported.

 - If the student is an immediate threat to themselves or others, call University Police (x5711) immediately.

 If the student is an immediate threat to self or others